Welcome to Camp Hurontario – celebrating 76 years in camping!

-For more than sixty summers, Camp Hurontario’s small group philosophy has built lasting friendships, self-confidence and strong personal skills, in a unique non-competitive outdoor environment.
+For over seventy summers, Camp Hurontario’s small group philosophy has built lasting friendships, self-confidence and strong personal skills, in a unique non-competitive outdoor environment.

 Our philosophy is designed around growth and development, so that there is always a new and appropriate challenge at each age level.
 Our small groups and non-competitive atmosphere provides an opportunity for a more flexible approach to learning than that of a school setting.
 Boys from all over the world are able to develop strong personal skills, great friendships and a wonderful sense of community.

-Camp Hurontario offers a variety of sessions from 5 days to three and half weeks, for boys aged 5 through 16.
+Camp Hurontario offers a variety of sessions from 7 days to three and a half weeks, for boys aged 5 through 16.
 Sessions are tailored for different age ranges and levels of experience.
 Camp sessions begin at the end of June.
 Please refer to our dates and rates page for more information.

 Please call or email the camp office to schedule an info session with Dave Freel, our Managing Director.
 Get answers to any questions about Camp Hurontario that you (and your camper) may have.

 Get the latest in camper, staff and alumni news!
 And don’t miss the info on updated Hurontario gear and our New Campers’ party coming up soon.